vishvAsa/devaH/content/jyotisham/history/solar_orbit_brAhmaNas_subhASh_kAk.md

 On top of the central gārhapatya altar, lie the two perforated bricks at an offset to the center.
 The lower one is at the center. ŚB 8.7.3.9-10 says.

-    atha vikarṇīm ca svayamātonnām copadadhāti, vāyurvai vikarṇi dyauruttamā svayamātrṇa vāyum ca tuddivam copadadhātyu8ttame'upadadhātyuttane hi vāyuśca dyauśca .... tadasāvāditya imāmlokāntsūtre samāvayate, tadyattatsūtram vāyuḥsa sayaḥ sa vāyureșă sa vikurni ....
+"atha vikarṇīm ca svayamātr̥ṇṇām copadadhāti, vāyur vai vikarṇi dyaur uttamā svayam ātr̥ṇṇa vāyum ca tuddivam copadadhāty u8ttame'upadadhātyuttane hi vāyuśca dyauśca .... tadasāvāditya imāmlokāntsūtre samāvayate, tadyattatsūtram vāyuḥsa sayaḥ sa vāyureșă sa vikurni ...."

-    He then lays down the vikarṇi and svayamātiṇā (bricks), -- the vikarṇi is Vāyu (the wind), and the svayamātmā is the sky: he thus sets up both the wind and the sky.
+"He then lays down the vikarṇi and svayamātiṇā (bricks), -- the vikarṇi is Vāyu (the wind), and the svayamātmā is the sky: he thus sets up both the wind and the sky.
 He lays them down as the last (highest), for wind and sky are the highest......
 [The] yonder sun strings these worlds (the earth and the atmosphere] to himself on a thread.
-Now that thread is the same as the wind; and that wind is the same as this vikarṇi .....
+Now that thread is the same as the wind; and that wind is the same as this vikarṇi ....."

 {{< figure src="../../images/sb_altar_layer5_1.png" title="Figure 6.
 Layer 5, with the design of layer 1 inscribed within. " class="thumbnail">}}